 When a princess tries to hide the fact that she floats, you know you’re in for the most magical of self esteem books for kids.
 And this one is simply superb.
 Princess Hyacinth is a family favorite!

 A floating princess makes this story a magical self esteem book for kids!

 I'm not afraid to admit it- I'm a little obsessed with Princess Hyacinth: The Surprising Tale of a Girl Who Floated.
-It may just be the most clever story ever, and truthfully, I am surprised I haven't heard more about it because I think this is one of the most adorable stories we have on our shelves.
+It may just be the most clever story ever, its hands down one of my favorite self esteem books for kids, and truthfully, I am surprised I haven't heard more about it because I think this is one of the most adorable stories we have on our shelves.
 I'm so in love with everything about it- the narrative, the illustrations, but most especially, the way my big one reacts with such wonder to the narrative.

 Want it?
 Get the book here!
 Princess Hyacinth: The Surprising Tale of a Girl Who Floated. *Note this is an affiliate link.